MJ029/Machine-Learning-101/4-Classification Models/Decision Trees/ReadMe.md

 - ***Decision List*** is one special type of decision tree algorithm available which is a one-sided decision tree, so that every internal node has exactly 1 leaf node and exactly 1 internal node as a child (except for the bottom-most node, whose only child is a single leaf node).

 ### 2. Types of Decision Tree Algorithm:
-- As we know D-Trees can be applied for both Regression and Classification problems, The below Fig shows how to identify each category of D-Tree algorithm.
+- As we know D-Trees can be applied for both Regression and Classification problems, The below summary shows how to identify each category of D-Tree algorithm.
 We are considering most commonly used 3 Algorithms.
 - There are several algorithms available in D-Trees as follows
 	1. **ID3** - Iterative Dichotomiser 3
 	2. **C4.5 (or) J4.8** - successor of ID3
 	3. **CART** - Classification And Regression Tree
 	4. **CHAID** - Chi-square automatic interaction detection
 	5. **MARS** - extends decision trees to handle numerical data better
-	6. **Conditional Inference Trees**: Statistics-based approach that uses non-parametric tests as splitting criteria, corrected for multiple testing to avoid overfitting.
+	6. **Conditional Inference Trees**: Statistics-based approach that uses non-parametric tests as splitting
+	7. criteria, corrected for multiple testing to avoid overfitting.
 This approach results in unbiased predictor selection and does not require pruning.
+	8. Regression Model - DTrees can be used in Regression problems, which used Standard Deviation Reduction concept to build tree
 - We are going to see the following most widely used Algorithms in real-world era to solve classification problems.
 	1. [ID3](https://github.com/ManikandanJeyabal/Machine-Learning-101/blob/master/4-Classification%20Models/Decision%20Trees/ReadMe-ID3.md#id3---iterative-dichotomizer-3)
 	2. [C4.5 (or) J4.8](https://github.com/ManikandanJeyabal/Machine-Learning-101/blob/master/4-Classification%20Models/Decision%20Trees/ReadMe-C45.md#c-45-improved-version-of-id3)